Confined Space Entry Training Online and On-Site

 According to the Occupational Safety and Health Administration (OSHA) “Confined space” means a space that:

 - Is large enough and so configured that an employee can bodily enter and perform assigned work; and

 - Has limited or restricted means for entry or exit; and

 Understanding what OSHA expects from employers from a regulatory standpoint is the first step.
-29 CFR 1910.146 is the OSHA standard that applies, and it requires specific training, procedures, and documentation for work in and around Confined Spaces.
+OSHA Standard 29 CFR 1910.146 states the scope and application of permit-required confined spaces.
+It requires specific training, procedures, and documentation for work in and around Confined Spaces.
 Training will give employers and employees this critical information.
 Information about Entry Permits, required written programs, and rescue planning are covered.

-Both traditional onsite Confined Space Training, and online Confined Space Training offer advantages and disadvantages, so choosing the right format will help to ensure that attendees get the most out of the training.
+Traditionally, the Confined Space Entry Training course is provided on-site.
+With technology advances, the course can also be taken online now.
+This is true for both the General Industry Course and the Construction Industry course.
+Choosing the right format will help to ensure that attendees get the most out of the training.
 Classroom-based, onsite training allows the instructor to customize the content of the training to a company’s particular operations and hazards, but in today’s competitive business environment, scheduling can sometimes be an issue.
 With online OSHA training, attendees can work on the training anywhere with internet access (eliminating travel costs), and can complete it as scheduling allows.
 Whichever is more appropriate, quality Confined Space Training is a valuable tool to reduce losses, and the potential for OSHA fines for non-compliance.